 All users must comply with federal and state laws and all University policies related to any copying and use of computer software and electronic files.
-Goodwin University resources must not be used to violate the terms of license agreements, copyright, or trademark laws.
+University of Bridgeport resources must not be used to violate the terms of license agreements, copyright, or trademark laws.